 Vernalisation Response in Legumes

-There are a number of Fabaceae (legume) genera that respond to vernalisation.
-Medicago truncatula contains three classes of FT genes (FTa FTb and FTc) that are conserved across the Fabaceae but are not found in any other angiosperm (Hecht et al. 2011).
-Five FT-like genes exist in M. truncatula; MtFTa1, MtFTa2, MtFTb1, MtFTb2 and MtFTc (Laurie et al. 2011).
-Of these, overexpression of MtFTa1 occurs in the spring mutant of M. tuncatula (Putterill et al. 2013).
-But in the wild type, MtFTa1 overexpression is only seen after exposure to vernalisation conditions (Jaudal et al. 2013).
-Medicago species also appear to lack an Arabidopsis FLC or MAF homolog (Hecht et al. 2005), but contains MtFRI-like.
-When MtFRI-like was transformed into the Arabidopsis variety Col-0, flowering was delayed, indicating MtFRI-like has a similar functional homology to AtFRI by promoting the expression of FLC (Chao et al. 2013).
+There are multiple members of the Fabaceae (legume) genera that respond to vernalisation.
+Medicago truncatula encodes three FT gene classes, including FTa, FTb and FTc.
+These three FT gene classes are conserved across the Fabaceae, but curiously to date, have not been reported in any other angiosperm (Hecht et al. 2011).
+Medicago encodes five FT-like genes , including MtFTa1, MtFTa2, MtFTb1, MtFTb2 and MtFTc (Laurie et al. 2011), and of these, MtFTa1 is over-expressed in the Medicago spring mutant (Putterill et al. 2013).
+In wild-type Medicago however, MtFTa1 overexpression is only observed after exposure to vernalisation (Jaudal et al. 2013).
+Medicago species also appear to lack an orthologs of Arabidopsis FLC and MAF (Hecht et al. 2005), but do encode for a FRI-like (MtFRI-like) protein.
+When the MtFRI-like coding sequence was expressed in Arabidopsis Col-0, flowering time was delayed.
+This strongly suggests that MtFRI-like plays a similar functional role to AtFRI: the promotion of FLC expression (Chao et al. 2013).